 The MYP aims to prepare students for the challenges faced at the Diploma Level.
 In each of the five years of the programme, students study eight subjects: Language and Literature (taught at native language level), Language Acquisition (or second language), Individuals & Societies (formerly Humanities), Science, Mathematics, Arts (Visual Art, Music, and/or Drama), Design (formerly Design Technology), and Physical & Health Education.
 Although the MYP Subject Guides identify concepts and skills, the IB gives the School the flexibility to organise the curriculum according to its own requirements and context.
 However, all MYP schools must structure their curriculum to allow their students to achieve the aims and objectives of each subject group in terms of the final achievement at the end of the programme.

-The model focuses on three fundamental concepts: communication (including valuing language proficiency in at least two languages); holistic learning (finding the connections across and within the subjects and grade levels); and intercultural awareness (a growing understanding of a student's own culture coupled with an understanding and appreciation of other cultures).
 Many of the concepts, programme elements, and the underlying philosophy found in the MYP are consistent with those found in both the IB Primary Years Programme and the IB Diploma Programme.

 Teachers organise their curriculum through Global Contexts (Identities and Relationships, Orientation in Space and Time, Personal and Cultural Expression, Scientific and Technical Innovation, Globalisation and Sustainability, and Fairness and Development), so that students learn how these contexts help to bring meaning to each subject area.